Terradue/doc-tep-geohazards/source/tutorials/gmtsar.rst

 * Login to the platform (see :doc:`user <../community-guide/user>` section)

-* Select the processing service GMT5SAR Interferometric Processor”:
+* Select the processing service GMT5SAR InSAR - Stripmap”:

 .. figure:: assets/tuto_gmtsar_v2_1.png
 	:figclass: align-center
         :width: 750px
         :align: center

-The "GMT5SAR Interferometric Processor" panel is displayed with parameters values to be filled-in.
+The "GMT5SAR InSAR - Stripmap" panel is displayed with parameters values to be filled-in.

 ..
 NOTE:: Parameters comes with default pre-filled values which are the same as the ones used in this tutorial, so you may skip the following section and directly use the pre-filled parameters.